 We all have dreams and aspirations that shape our vision of the perfect life.

 A beautiful home.
 Driving a nice car.
 Vacationing in exotic places.
-Taking care of our loved ones and friends.
+Taking care of our loved ones.
 The list goes on.

 Those are the things we strive to achieve, which is why they’re called goals.

 Having a goal gives you something to work toward, a target if you will.